 - Jake Vella, General Manager, Continental Cosmetics

-Often used interchangeably with the term SaaS (software-as-a-service), and hosted, cloud software is a deployment method whereby a customer accesses the software solution off-premises via the internet.
+Often used interchangeably with the term SaaS (software-as-a-service), and hosted, cloud software is accessed off-premises via the internet and all IT maintenance and management is the responsibility of the software vendor.

-On-premises software means the software is installed locally, in-house on your company’s server, and hardware purchases may be required if you do not already have the necessary equipment.
+On-premises software means the software is installed locally, in-house on your company’s server and hardware and therefore requires that you have the existing equipment and resources in-house to manage the system.